 In the event of an accident, we realize that family and friends are concerned, however, please do not enter the track until instructed to do so by the track officials.
 This helps us to prevent other accidents from happening and getting the proper medical attention to the racers.
 Only immediate family will be permitted on the track when the track official signals the “ALL CLEAR”.

-Upon completion of final lap for practice, heat races & features all drivers must slow down and move to the outside of the track and signal by raising your hand before entering the exit ramp.
+Upon completion of the final lap for practice, heat races & features all drivers must slow down and move to the outside of the track and signal by raising their hand before entering the exit ramp.
 Engines must be turned off prior to entering the scale area.

 If any of these items are brought to the track, are subject to be held by track officials until after all racing is completed for the night.

-Original Speedway Park has a VEGA Tire Only rule.
+Original Speedway Park has an OPEN TIRE rule.
 Slicks only are permitted.
 No knobbies, no sand tires.